9,000# Pro Farm (Updated 2024)

 WEIGHT:

-2. All tractors will cross the scale at every pull to line-up before the class starts
+2. All tractors will cross the scale prior to hooking to the sled before every hook

 11,000# ALTERED FARM (Updated 2022)